March in

 Humidity

-April, with an average relative humidity of 74%, are the most humid months.
+April, with an average relative humidity of 74%.

 Rainfall

-In Aden, in March, it is raining for 2 days, with typically 5mm (0.2") of accumulated precipitation.
+In Aden, during March, the rain falls for 2 days and regularly aggregates up to 5mm (0.2") of precipitation.
 In Aden, during the entire year, the rain falls for 21 days and collects up to 37mm (1.46") of precipitation.

 Sea temperature